We don’t make mistakes, we make happy accidents.—Bob Ross

 When photographing Michelle (below) at a group shoot in Arizona, I was using two camera bodies something I don’t often do.
 And maybe after reading this you’ll know why.
 I was making window light portraits of her in an old building and I was using a EOS 60D with an EF 28-105mm zoom lens (at 102mm) with an exposure of 1/200 sec at f/5.6 and ISO 800.
 My other camera was an EOS 1D N Mark II with an EF 135mm f/2.8 soft focus lens, during a time when I used that particular lens for everything.

 At one point during the session, I set the EOS 1D N Mark II down on a table behind me and while composing another portrait of Michelle using the EOS 60D I backed into the table.
 All I heard was the sound of breaking glass and assumed I ‘d knocked a ceramic figurine off the table.
 Wrong.
 I knocked the other camera off onto the hardwood floor and turned around to see the lens—still mounted to the camera— broken in three places like a twig.

-After I e-mailed him a photo of the broken lens, a Canon technician told me that the cost of repair would exceed purchasing a new one but since it was my favorite lens, I bit the bullet and eventually purchased another one.
-Believe it or not, I later sold the broken lens, as-is, on eBay that included a copy of the photograph that I was making.
-Tip: Don’t throw any piece of photo gear away until you see if somebody is offering something similar
+After returning home, I e-mailed a photo of the broken lens to a Canon technician who told me that the cost of repair would exceed purchasing a new one but since it was (and remains) my favorite lens I bit the bullet and eventually bought a new one that I still use, even though it’s been discontinued by Canon.